In honor of Halloween, we’re counting down the five scariest critters in our waters.

 Worms may not seem so scary, but a worm covered in tiny, hair-like bristles?
 Terrifying.
 There are more than 110 different species of these benthic worms found in the mud flats, waters, and on the shores of the Bay and its tributaries, and they serve as a major part of the diet for many fish and other creatures in the ecosystem.
 Some of these species build tube habitats in the mud flats, while others move throughout the waters.
 Though their bodies break apart easily, they can regenerate lost parts.

 And here's a frightening fact: These bottom-dwellers are particularly vulnerable to dead zones caused by excessive nutrient pollution from humans.
-Recent research estimates that up to a third of benthic creatures are killed each summer due to the low oxygen conditions.
+Research estimates that up to a third of benthic creatures are killed each summer due to the low oxygen conditions.

 When this critter appeared in a Maryland pond in 2002 and later in the Potomac River, the reaction was worthy of a horror film.
 In fact, this "Frankenfish" even inspired a made-for-TV movie called "Snakehead Terror."

 There's a lot to be afraid of when it comes to this critter's impact on the Chesapeake Bay region.
 Its insatiable appetite for fish, freshwater crustaceans, and amphibians mean it is fierce competition for sport fish like largemouth bass, and they reproduce quickly once introduced into a body of water.